 As parents, we all want the best for our children.
-Of course, we want to choose a school who can help our children achieve their potential academically.
+Of course, we want to choose a school which can help our children achieve their potential academically.
 But, it's important to look at the bigger picture.
 Try to understand whether a school is just a hothouse for results or whether it truly has the child's wellbeing at heart.
-The best-case scenario to find a school that helps your child fulfil their potential academically in a school that also nurtures their wellbeing and allows them to explore many opportunities and challenges.
+The best-case scenario to find a school that helps your child fulfil their potential academically and that also nurtures their wellbeing and allows them to explore many opportunities and challenges.
 A child that emerges from school as a rounded individual is much more likely to achieve great things in adulthood.

 - What subjects do they offer?

 Gain an understanding of the breadth of subjects on offer at both GCSE and A Level.
 Some schools also enhance their subject offering with BTEC subjects.
 This gives your child options in the future to explore all of their areas of interest.
 After all, a child is much more likely to perform if they are studying subjects they are interested and engaged in.

 Perhaps your child needs extra support with their learning.
 Use open days as an opportunity to explore what extra support a school offers.
 Some highly selective schools may not be able to support a child with special educational needs.